Anything (Hedley song)

 "Anything" is a song recorded by Canadian pop rock band Hedley for their fifth studio album, Wild Life (2013).
 The song was written and produced by Jacob Hoggard and Brian Howes, with additional writing by Jason Van Poederooyen.
 It was released to Canadian radio on August 19, 2013, through Universal Music Canada as the album's lead single.
 "Anything" was serviced to alternative radio in the US through Capitol Records in November 2013 as the band's fifth American single.

 Upon release, "Anything" was met with mixed reviews from music critics, but performed well commercially.
 The song peaked at number 5 on the Canadian Hot 100 and reached the top 10 on three national airplay charts.
 It also charted at 18 in New Zealand.
 In September 2016, "Anything" was certified 4× Platinum by Music Canada, making it the band's fastest and best-selling single to date.
 The group performed the song at the 2013 Grey Cup half-time show.

 Composition

-It's about no limitations.
-I think a lot of people, in their lives, face a lot of different objects and I think the song speaks to our own individual ability to be able to overcome adversity in our lives.